MBA in Consulting: Career Path

 • GMAT or GRE test score.
 Many MBA programs require a GMAT or GRE score as part of the application process.

 • Work experience.
-Many MBA programs require applicants to have a certain amount of work experience, usually between 2-5 years.
+Many MBA programs require applicants to have a certain amount of work experience, usually between 2 and 5 years.

-• Recommendations letter: Most MBA programs require applicants to submit letters of recommendation from former managers or supervisors, or from professional acquaintances
+• Recommendations letter: Most MBA programs require applicants to submit letters of recommendation from former managers, supervisors, or professional acquaintances

 • Additional requirements such as language proficiency, Resume, may be required.